-The residency program consists of three basic rotations: adult cardiac surgery, pediatric cardiothoracic surgery and general thoracic surgery.
-Although there are two identifiable tracks in the program – general thoracic and cardiac – all residents rotate through all subspecialties.
-The residents also rotate to Christian Hospital Northeast and occasionally St. Luke’s Hospital for additional experience in cardiac surgery.
+The Thoracic Surgery Fellowship is ACGME accredited and there are two tracks offered – general thoracic and cardiac.
+The program consists of three core rotations: adult cardiac surgery, pediatric cardiothoracic surgery, and general thoracic surgery.
+Although there are two identifiable tracks in the program all residents rotate through all subspecialties.

-In 2006, one combined general and thoracic surgical training “fast-track” position was approved at Washington University by the Residency Review Committees for General and Thoracic Surgery.
+In 2006, combined general and thoracic surgical training “fast-track” positions was approved at Washington University by the Residency Review Committees for General and Thoracic Surgery.
 This pilot program is one of only a handful of such programs in the country.
-The curriculum consists of four years of general surgery and three years of thoracic surgery, at the completion of which the trainee will have the opportunity to sit for exams with both the American Board of Surgery and American Board of Thoracic Surgery.
-The rotations of this resident do not impact those of the core residents.
+The curriculum consists of four years of general surgery and three years of thoracic surgery.

 The fellowship develops proficiency in transplantation and experience in comprehensive management of lung transplantation.
 The fellowship includes care for patients with advanced lung disease, evaluation of potential transplant candidates, and the entire spectrum of care for lung transplant recipients.